- Prepare: 1 Hours

 Until I remembered the avocados.

-Now, this recipe can be kind of tricky price-wise if you’re not careful, so I highly suggest taking advantages of summer sales on things like avocados and mangoes to keep costs low.
+I was in Davis for a work meeting recently, and since we’d arrived early and our meeting was in the same area as one of their Nugget markets, I decided to kill some time by wandering through the store.
+I chose a good day to do so, because they had avocados on sale for a ridiculous $0.88/each (!!!), and a few of those little guys ended up coming home with me.
+I dug into a couple over Cinco de Mayo, but I’d kinda forgotten about the rest until one fell out of Big Bowl and StuKitty started chasing after it (kids these days…).
+It was clearly a sign that these A) needed to be used immediately, and B) needed to be stuffed with jerk chicken.
+And some other tasty stuff.Now, this recipe can be kind of tricky price-wise if you’re not careful, so I highly suggest taking advantage of summer sales on things like avocados and mangoes to keep costs low.
 Even still, it’s on the PGEW Splurges side of the price spectrum, so make sure to pay attention to those price tags at the store.
 I know not every store has crazy $0.88/each deals, but many will have great sale prices on avocados from time to time, especially in the summer.
-Same thing goes for the mangoes, so if you can find some 10 for $10 deals, stock up on those.
+The same thing goes for the mangoes, so if you can find some 10 for $10 deals, stock up on those.
 Bonus Savings Tip: for the lowest prices and (most of the time) best quality on things like avocados and mangoes, head to your nearest Latin/Hispanic food market; you won’t be sorry!

 Lastly, if you don’t want to go through the trouble of cooking chicken specifically for this recipe, by all means, don’t!
 You can make this with regular leftover chicken and it’ll still taste fine.
 But if you do have the time, try it with the jerk-spiced chicken – it definitely takes it to a whole new level.
 Not a meat-eater?
 Substitute seitan for that meaty quality, or just throw some quinoa into the mix with the mangoes & peppers, and you’re good to go.